Martin Luther and antisemitism: Repudiation by Lutheran Churches

 Along with antisemitism as a whole, On the Jews and Their Lies and Luther's other antisemitic writings have all been repudiated by various Lutheran churches throughout the world.

-Strommen et al.'s 1970 survey of 4,745 North American Lutherans aged 15–65 found that, compared to the other minority groups which were under consideration, Lutherans were the least prejudiced towards Jews.
+Strommen et al.'s 1970 survey of 4,745 North American Lutherans aged 15–65 found that, compared to the other minority groups that were under consideration, Lutherans were the least prejudiced towards Jews.

 Since the 1980s, some Lutheran church bodies have formally denounced Luther's writings on the Jews and they have also disassociated themselves from them:

 In 1982, the Lutheran World Federation issued a consultation which stated that "we Christians must purge ourselves of any hatred of the Jews and any sort of teaching of contempt for Judaism."

 In 1983, The Lutheran Church–Missouri Synod denounced Luther's "hostile attitude" towards the Jews.
 At the same time, the LCMS in convention also rejected the use of Luther's statements to incite "anti-Lutheran sentiment".

 The Evangelical Lutheran Church in America, in an essay on Lutheran-Jewish relations, observed that "Over the years, Luther's anti-Jewish writings have continued to be reproduced in pamphlets and other works by neo-Nazi and antisemitic groups, such as the Ku Klux Klan."

 Writing in the Lutheran Quarterly in 1987, Dr. Johannes Wallmann stated:

 The assertion that Luther's expressions of anti-Jewish sentiment have been of major and persistent influence in the centuries after the Reformation, and that there exists a continuity between Protestant anti-Judaism and modern racially oriented anti-Semitism, is at present wide-spread in the literature; since the Second World War it has understandably become the prevailing opinion.

 In 1994, the Church Council of the Evangelical Lutheran Church in America publicly rejected Luther's antisemitic writings, saying "We who bear his name and heritage must acknowledge with pain the anti-Judaic diatribes contained in Luther's later writings.
 We reject this violent invective as did many of his companions in the sixteenth century, and we are moved to deep and abiding sorrow at its tragic effects on later generations of Jews."